OliverTarrant17/NGSaneuploidy/README.md

 # NGSaneuploidy

-Tool for inferring ploidy levels, testing for aneuploidy and localised CNV.
+Tool for inferring ploidy levels, testing for aneuploidy and localised CNV from NGS data.
+Methods are applicable to polyploid species ranging from haploid to octaploid.

 The following are required: